 Stock Synthesis 3, the software within which the model for the Gulf of Mexico stock of cobia was developed, has gained international recognition for its quality and the applicability of the methods it uses to assess the condition of fish stocks.
 The model for cobia was of an appropriate structure given the data that were available.
 Values predicted by the model, including those of benchmarks, were imprecise, however, due to the nature of the input data.
 Further imprecision of model outputs due to alternative values of key parameters, such as natural mortality and steepness of the stock-recruitment relationship, was explored.
-Recognising the types of data that were available for input and the uncertainty of model outputs that arose as a consequence of the nature of those input data, the Stock Synthesis model for cobia is of a quality consistent with that which would be considered "best practice", and is able to provide a valuable assessment of the likely condition over the next five to six years.
+Recognising the types of data that were available for input and the uncertainty of model outputs that arose as a consequence of the nature of those input data, the Stock Synthesis model for cobia is of a quality consistent with that which would be considered "best practice", and is able to provide a valuable assessment of the likely condition of the stock in 2011, and, when projected, the likely trajectory of yields and stock condition over the next five to six years.